Antvirf/posture-detection/README.md

 ## Third pass
 Landmark/pose capture still based on Mediapipe, but added a new PostureCriteriaML class inspired by [this  notebook/tutorial](https://github.com/nicknochnack/Body-Language-Decoder/blob/main/Body%20Language%20Decoder%20Tutorial.ipynb).
 Now, the code runs different ML models, picks the best performing one, and uses that to do predictions instead.
-Using the current settings, the model's performance in real life use is not yet that great, need to perhaps consider longer periods of training and/or adding more or different landmarks.
-Left some debt to the non-ML version where the functions don't work quite the same in all cases and data collection is a bit different.
+The breach check was also changed to a 'proportion X of frames slouched over Y seconds' instead of consecutive frames to ensure that a single frame error doesn't reset the counter.

 Trained the model at 3 FPS for 5 minutes slouching, 5 minutes sitting straight.
 The accuracy with my setup is very good at ~97% in test which makes it usable for my case.
 Note that the model is *probably* dependent on your setup, camera angle, and the physical size of your body - so may not work as well if you take the model as provided.